Skip links

 The Idea

-Most personal development assumes people don’t change because they lack tools, clarity, or support.
+Most personal development assumes people struggle because they lack tools, clarity, or support.

 Meanwhile the truth sits quietly in the background.